 1. Non-Starchy Vegetables

 Load up on leafy greens (spinach, kale, rocket), cruciferous vegetables (broccoli, cauliflower, Brussels sprouts), and colourful veg like peppers and tomatoes.
-These are rich in fibre, antioxidants, and micronutrients that support detoxification and reduce inflammation.
+These are rich in fibre, antioxidants, and micronutrients — and they’re a great base for any meal.

 2. Quality Protein at Every Meal